- Who is eligible to submit a

 of the summer.
 Can I submit an E-SURP proposal?

-No. You must be returning for the following academic year.
+No. You must be returning as an undergraduate for the following academic year.

 Can I enroll in summer classes

 Students who receive the E-SURP Fellowship can enroll in summer courses,

 upon receiving approval from their faculty mentors, as long as they meet

 the 400-hour minimum requirement of the fellowship.
 For students who wish

 to enroll in an independent research course during the summer (i.e. 199